-The House and Senate have both passed their own version of the new tax law.
-Before the law goes into effect, we could see changes to the bill, but we have a pretty decent idea of what many of the changes will be going into 2018.
+We now know exactly what is in the new tax bill since the House, Senate, and President have singed it into law.
+I first wrote this article before the House and Senate agreed on a bill, but I have updated it to show the final changes.
 Some of the changes will be huge and will have great impacts on the country, especially real estate.
 There will be changes for real estate investors and homeowners.
 Some of these changes will save people money, and others will cost people a lot of money.
 It is important to know what these changes are because some of the changes will take effect in 2018, which means you have less than one month to take advantage of the current rules.
 There will be changes to the tax-free gain most homeowners see when they sell an owner-occupied house; to mortgage interest deductions; to depreciation schedules; to taxable income rates; to home equity loan interest deductions; to property tax deductions, and more.

 What are the tax code changes that will affect real estate?

 The tax code in the United States, and the way the government comes up with the tax code, is very complicated.
 The House of Representatives came up with their own tax bill that they and the Senate passed, but the bills are different.
 For the tax bill to become law, both the House and the Senate have to pass the same bill, and the President has to sign it.
 We know the bills that were passed, but we don’t know the exact bill that will become law.
 However, many of the provisions that affect real estate are the same or very similar in both bills, which means there is a good chance those provisions will stay the same.
-Here are the major changes proposed:
+I was wrong to assume this as some of the final changes were not in the House or Senate bill!
+Here are the major changes proposed and the actual changes that were made:

 How will these new tax rules affect the real estate market, and when will they take place?